MarsWasNotAvailable/contacto/README.md

 * Go to the project index.php page
 * There are visual hints on the app, but the steps are :
  > * You need to login with an email and password; or register to have those
- > * Then the Showcase (to be able to rent a room) and Rented (to see the currently rented rooms) pages will be available
+ > * Then the Add (to be able to add a contact) and Show (to see the current contacts) pages will be available
  > * The Logout button on the upper right portion of the window allow to destroy the session.
 Login will be required to access the data again.